dewittpe/scout_emf/README.md

 The file `example_use.py` is a incremental development file showing how to use the refactored code.

+* Data
+  * The data set are gzip files in this repo.
+You will need to decompress these files before running `example_use.py`

 ## Development Environment

 The `environment.yml` file defines a conda environment with the needed modules